Can't install an app on an iOS device? Things to check

 - device's UDID must not start with "fffffff..." (if it is, then it is fake)

-- the device is not behind an enterprise firewall preventing app installation
+- the device is not behind an enterprise firewall preventing the download of the app

 You may also try to drag&drop the app into iTunes and sync your device: it should install the app, otherwise it is not valid.